 In Nintendo's comparison chart, the company only specified this difference, so it stands to reason that the Switch Lite will also feature a 1280 x 720-pixel LCD screen.

 If you get a Switch Lite as a present, but expected a Switch, don't worry: most of the same games play on both.
-The Switch Lite only lacks built-in support for non-handheld games, such as 1-2-Switch.
+The Switch Lite only lacks built-in support for non-handheld games, though there aren't many.

 Fortunately, there's a workaround for playing games meant for tabletop mode.
 All you need are controllers that support wireless connections, and pair them with the Switch Lite.